yubozhao/kfserving/docs/samples/bentoml/README.md

         return self.artifacts.model.predict(df)
 ```

-The following code to create a BentoService SavedBundle with the trained an iris
+The following code trains a classifier model and serve it with the IrisClassifier defined above:
-classification model.
-A BentoService SavedBundle is a versioned file archive ready for
-production deployment.
-The archive contains the model server defined above, python code
-dependencies, PyPi dependencies, and the trained iris classification model:

 ```python
 # main.py